YuZ1225/Furiosa-Panel-Interview/README.md

 In this project I came up with an idea to convert the names, which are strings, into unique numbers with base 26.
 Then use KNN algorithms to classify the names.
 The result shows that using this method has a big advantage in running time, which are in seconds, while having a good accuracy rate at the same time.

+Following is a code snippet that I contributed in this project.

 <details>
 	<summary>Name Classify through KNN Algorithm Code</summary>